On the (Non)Hadamard Property of the SJ State in a $1+1$D Causal Diamond: Numerical Study of the Epsilon Term

 Approximating $\epsilon$ analytically allows one to directly evaluate the infinite sum with respect to $n$ in \eqref{eqn:epsilon_j}.
 However, this comes at the cost of loss in accuracy since our analytic treatment of $\epsilon^{(j)}$ consists of two Taylor series: \textit{S}$_2$ is expanded around $k_n^{(0)}$, and $\delta_n$ is approximated by expanding the transcendental equation.
 Below, we numerically compare $\epsilon^{(1)}$ with the exact error, in order to justify that the former is sufficient to capture the main short distance features of the state.

 We define $\gamma_m^{(1)}(u,v)$ as

 which is the cumulative sum of the difference between our analytic approximation $\epsilon_n^{(1)}(u,v)$ in \eqref{eqn:epsilon_j} and $\epsilon_n(u,v)$ numerically solved, up to $n=m$.
 Recall that $\epsilon_n$ is defined as \eqref{eqn:epsilon_exact_n}.
 The expression inside the summation in \eqref{eqn:gamma_n} is therefore what is left when the first two terms on the right hand side of \eqref{eqn:S2_1st_order} are moved to the left hand side.
 Note that in \eqref{eqn:gamma_n}, the coincidence limit ($u^\prime \rightarrow u$, $v^\prime \rightarrow v$) has been taken.
-As our reference point, we will compare this with the cumulative sum of the first $m$ terms of the convergent series

 We explicitly evaluate $\gamma_m^{(1)}$ for different values of $m$ up to $m=2000$ at several representative locations within the causal diamond.
-The values are then compared with $H_m$ (Figure \ref{fig:gamma}).
-As can be seen in Figure \ref{fig:gamma}, $\gamma_m^{(1)}$ at all locations grows slower than $H_m$.
+As can be seen in Figure \ref{fig:gamma}, $\gamma_m^{(1)}$ is bounded from above by some constant (gray dashed line).
 This suggests that we have not overlooked any divergences in our analytic approximations.
 Hence we conclude that $\epsilon^{(1)}$ approximates $\epsilon$ well, for the purposes of studying the (non)Hadamard form of the SJ state, and higher order terms in the series need not be considered.